S0HElL/Grammatical-error-checker/README.md

 </p>
 <p>
 The webapp was written using the Flask framework.
 You will need the Hazm library and Flask module to run the code.
 Open a terminal and Use ``pip install -r requirements.txt`` to install them on your machine and you're good to go.
+note: currently it only works with python version 3.11 . because of spaCy having problems with 3.12+.
 </p>
 Credits to roshan research for the toolkit. https://github.com/roshan-research/hazm